-- Over half of respondents indicated that the discrimination came from a landlord or property manager, while just under a quarter reported that a mortgage lender was responsible for the discrimination. - While many respondents recognized discrimination, far fewer reported it to an enforcement agency.
-11% reported the discrimination to the office or company that conducted the alleged discrimination, while 3% each reported it to a fair housing group or government agency. - The majority of those answering that they had been discriminated against did not report the discrimination.
+- Over half of respondents indicated that the discrimination came from a landlord or property manager, while just under a quarter reported that a mortgage lender was responsible for the discrimination. - Most instances of discrimination were reported to have occurred in Grand Traverse County (note that this reflects higher percentages of respondents to the housing Survey, along with higher population and higher numbers of housing units in Grand Traverse County). - While substantial numbers of respondents recognized discrimination, far fewer reported it to an enforcement agency.
+11% reported the discrimination to the office or company that conducted the alleged discrimination, while 3% each reported it to a fair housing group or government agency. - The vast majority of those answering that they had been discriminated against did not report the discrimination.
 Comments in this section reflected that respondents "didn't know where to report," "thought the situation was unfair but within the realm of law," or that they reported it to individuals in local government.
 Those who didn't report indicated that they didn't feel that reporting would make any difference (36%), they didn't know where to report (17%), weren't sure of their rights (12%), were afraid of retaliation (7%).
 Another 35% included comments indicating that they weren't sure if it was true discrimination or didn't want to work with someone who discriminates.